gpochron/engineering-management/README.md

 # Engineering Management & Leadership Resources
-My favorite software engineering management and leadership resources
+My favorite software engineering management and leadership resources.
+This is a work in progress.

 ## Select Articles
  * [Stables and Volatiles](https://randsinrepose.com/archives/stables-and-volatiles/)) - I've shared this article with colleagues countless times over the years.
 I think it highlights a scenario that software companies inevitably run into as they grow and mature, and I have found that it does a good job of providing a stance on "the why" some engineers operate the way they do.